vitorao/Digital-Signal-Processing/README.md

 About Spectral Leakage:
 "Leakage is an unavoidable fact of life when we perform the DFT on real-world finite-length time sequences"

-# Form1
+# painelADC.cs

-Form1 is a C# program used to plot
+PainelADC is a C# program used to plot points from a CI ADC0804 which convert digital signals to analog using a Arduino UNO and your serial interface.